razymawardi/ibm-courses/README.md

 # IBM-Courses-Project
 This repository is for saving my projects that i worked on Cognitive Class provided by IBM.

-Here are some projects that i made using some classification algorithm:
+Here are some projects that i made using some classification techniques:

 [**1.
 KNN**](https://github.com/razymawardi/ibm-courses-projects/tree/main/KNN)